 \subsection{The regular representation in $L^2(G/H)$}

-One of the most studied representations of $G$ are the natural unitary representations of $G$ in $L^2(G/H)$ where $H$ is a closed subgroup of $G$.
+One of the most studied representations of $G$ is the natural unitary representations of $G$ in $L^2(G/H)$ where $H$ is a closed subgroup of $G$.
 When $H$ is unimodular, the space $G/H$ is implicitly endowed with a $G$-invariant measure and $G$ acts naturally by translation on $L^2$-functions.
-When $H$ is not unimodular, the representation of $G$ in $L^2(G/H)$ involves an extra factor \eqref{eqnregrec} and is nothing but the (unitarily) induced representation $\Ind_H^G({\bf 1})$.
+When $H$ is not assumed to be unimodular, the representation of $G$ in $L^2(G/H)$ might involve an extra factor \eqref{eqnregrec} and is nothing but the (unitarily) induced representation $Ind_H^G(1)$.

-The disintegration of $L^2(G/H)$ is sometimes called {\textit{Plancherel formula}} or $L^2$-harmonic analysis on $G/H$.
-For instance, Harish-Chandra's celebrated Plancherel formula \cite{HaCh76} deals with the case where $H=\{ e\}$.
-Another case which attracted a lot of activities in the late $20^{\rm th}$ century is the case where $G/H$ is a symmetric space, for which the disintegration of $L^2(G/H)$ is proved up to a classification of (singular) discrete series representations for symmetric spaces \cite{Del98, Osh88}.
-The Whittaker Plancherel theorem is the disintegration of $L^2(G/H, \chi)$ for a unitary character $\chi$ of a maximal unipotent subgroup $H$, \cite{Wallach}.
-Even when $H$ is not unimodular, the regular representation of $G$ in $L^2(G/H)$ is still interesting.
-For instance, by Bruhat's theory, when $H$ is a parabolic subgroup of $G$, this representation is known to be a finite sum of irreducible representations of $G$.
+The disintegration of $L^2(G/H)$ is sometimes called the {\textit{Plancherel formula}} or $L^2$-harmonic analysis on $G/H$. \begin{itemize} \item For instance, Harish-Chandra's celebrated Plancherel formula \cite{HaCh76} deals with the case where $H=\{ e\}$. \item Another case which attracted a lot of interest in the late $20^{\rm th}$ century is the case where $G/H$ is a symmetric space, for which the disintegration of $L^2(G/H)$ is proved up to the classification of (singular) discrete series representations for symmetric spaces \cite{Del98, Osh88}. \item Even when $H$ is not unimodular, the regular representation of $G$ in $L^2(G/H)$ is still interesting.
+For instance, when $H$ is a parabolic subgroup of $G$, this representation is known to be a finite sum of irreducible representations of $G$.